left

-IN MODERATE TO SEVERE PLAQUE PsO
+IN ADULTS WITH MODERATE TO SEVERE PLAQUE PsO

 Established safety profile through 5 years